 So, you’ve taken the plunge and decided that the be-your-own-boss lifestyle is the one for you.
 Congrats!
-But is your bank account ready?
+But is your bank account ready for business startup costs?

 Nearly 550,000 new businesses launch each month.
 Many of those will fail.
 Of course, the odds of success depend on a lot of things, like the market demand for the goods or services you’re offering, how hard you work and how good you are at reaching your customers.